 The arts are always alive in Owatonna.
 Catch an outdoor concert, discover downtown murals, or enjoy a live theatre performance during your stay here.

 While you are enjoying the architecture in downtown Owatonna, you will come across several street murals depicting the community’s history and heritage painted by local artists.
-See if you can find all four murals: the Little Red School House Mural at Pocket Park, Main Street Mural at Pocket Park, the Owatonna Gateway Mural on the side of Straight River Sports & Fitness, and the Fire Hall Mural on historic Firemen’s Hall and Princess Owatonna Mural on the side of Owatonna Shoe.
+See if you can find all five murals: the Little Red School House Mural at Pocket Park, Main Street Mural at Pocket Park, the Owatonna Gateway Mural on the side of Straight River Sports & Fitness, the Fire Hall Mural on historic Firemen’s Hall and Princess Owatonna Mural on the side of Owatonna Shoe.
 Also look for five “mini murals” of Owls hidden throughout the historic buildings in downtown.
 The newest mural located near Blast Soft Serve was led by Owatonna Human Rights Commission to promote and reflect Owatonna’s rich cultural diversity.

 The Little Theatre of Owatonna recently celebrated fifty years of producing plays in Owatonna and bringing culture and entertainment to the community.
-The 2016 season includes the comedy Harvey, Alice’s Adventures in Wonderland, and the musical Grease.
+Go to www.littletheatreofowatonna.org for current shows.

 Grab your lawn chair and listen to live music at the 11@7 Concert Series on Thursdays in Central Park during the summer.
 Enjoy an evening of entertainment at the Steele County History Center during their Americana Showcase events, featuring musicians like Brandon Sampson and John Wheeler of Six Mile Grove.
 Sample award-winning barbeque while listening to live blues bands at the Smokin in Steele BBQ and Blues Festival in June.
 Watch the downtown come alive with music from competitive high school marching bands during the Harry Wenger Marching Band Festival.
 Be sure to check out the carolers in Central Park during the Hometown Holiday Weekend.